Divya1607singh/Codesoft/README.md

-CODSOFT - Python Internship Projects This repository contains all the tasks and mini-projects completed during my CodSoft Python Development Internship.
-These projects focus on building a strong foundation in core Python concepts through simple, real-world applications.
+### 💼 CODSOFT – Python Internship Projects

+This repository contains all the tasks and mini-projects completed during my **CodSoft Python Development Internship**.
+Each project is designed to strengthen core Python skills through practical, beginner-friendly applications that reflect real-world use cases.

+---

-🐍 Projects Included:
+## 🐍 Projects Included

+### 🧮 1.
+Basic Calculator

-🧮 Basic Calculator: A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-This project emphasizes user input handling, conditional statements, and clean output formatting.
+A simple command-line calculator that performs basic arithmetic operations:

-🔐 Password Generator: An application that creates strong and random passwords based on user-defined length and complexity.
-This project explores the use of Python's random and string modules to enhance security awareness through practical implementation.

-✊ Rock-Paper-Scissors Game: A fun and interactive game where users play against the computer.
-Featuring randomized computer choices, game logic, and optional score tracking across rounds, this project showcases the application of loops, conditionals, and user interaction.

-A journey of learning Python by doing — one project at a time. 🚀 Let the coding continue! 💻🔥
+**➕ Addition, ➖ Subtraction, ✖️ Multiplication, ➗ Division**

+* Focus: User input, conditional statements (`if-else`), basic error handling
+* Features clear output formatting and simple logic flow

+---

+### 🔐 2.
+Password Generator

+Generates strong, customizable passwords using Python’s built-in libraries.

+* Focus: Use of `random` and `string` modules
+* Ensures password strength by including uppercase, lowercase, digits, and special characters
+* Validates password length and randomness

+---

+### ✊ 3.
+Rock-Paper-Scissors (GUI Version)

+An interactive GUI-based game where the user competes against the computer.

+* Focus: GUI design with `tkinter`, event-driven programming
+* Features real-time score tracking, colorful buttons, and emojis
+* Reinforces concepts like randomization, game logic, and modular design

+---

+## 🚀 A Journey in Python

+Each project was built step-by-step with the goal of:

+* Strengthening Python fundamentals
+* Practicing problem-solving
+* Gaining experience with real-world coding patterns